 - Variation: In And Then There Were None, Mr./Ms. Owen gives his/her hosts various first and middle names that start with "U" and "N" respectively.
 Combined with the last name, they're pronounced as "unknown".

 - From another Agatha Christie novel, The ABC Murders, we have the unfortunately named Alexander Bonaparte Cust, the red herring who was deliberately set up by the true murderer.

 - In Harry Potter and the Deathly Hallows, Harry's son, Albus Severus Potter has quite a good reason to be afraid of getting sorted into the snake-themed Slytherin.
 Word of God says it was intentional.
-The series also has Sirius Orion Black, whose initials are both a hint at his animagus form and an accurate description of his mother.

 - In Charles Stross' Bob Howard series, a throw-away line reveals that geeky Bob's full initials are B.O.F.H. (another throw-away line reveals that his name is a pseudonym to protect his True Name, suggesting that he picked his initials deliberately).

 - In Live and Let Die, the villain's name is Buonapart Ignace Gallia, which combined with his size made the nickname "Mr. Big" inevitable.

 - In the Oz books, the Wizard of Oz is named Oscar Zoroaster Phadrig Isaac Norman Henkel Emmannuel Ambroise Diggs.
 Because this is so long, he typically shortens it to O.Z.P.I.N.H.E.A.D., which he (for understandable reasons) further shortens to O.Z.
 Which is why he became the ruler of Oz.

 - In the Uglies series, one of the character's names is Andrew Simpson Smith.